-The last Mhorr Gazelle in the Bou Hedma National Park died this year making the species effectively extinct Tunisia.
+With the death of the last Mhorr Gazelle in the Bou Hedma National Park this year, the species becomes officially extinct in Tunisia.

-In early 1990s, Tunisia initiated the (re)introduction of the species into the Bou Hedma National Park.
+In the early 1990s, Tunisia initiated the (re)introduction of the species into the Bou Hedma National Park.
 In 1994, 14 gazelles were brought from the ‘Experimental Station of Arid Zones’ (EEZA) in Almeria (Spain) and released in the park.
-This group joined a few other gazelles which were released in the park earlier (see chart).
+This group joined a few other gazelles which were released in the park earlier (see figure below).

 The population growth was slow but steady which generated some hopes that the species can be saved in Tunisia.